Back to Blog

 • Company filings and press releases

-• News aggregation — not institutional wire access
+• News aggregation rather than institutional wire access

 Speed in Practice: Earnings Release

 A company reports earnings after hours.
-On Godel Terminal, the headline hits your TOP feed within milliseconds.
-You pull up TAS to watch the trade flow, check DES for the price reaction, and make your decision in real time.
-On Koyfin, you'd see the news in your feed eventually, but the platform isn't designed for this kind of time-sensitive reaction — it's designed for analyzing the transcript the next morning.
+On Godel Terminal, the headline hits your news feed quickly, you can switch to time and sales to watch trade flow, and check the description view for price reaction — all in the same workspace.
+On Koyfin, you'd see the news in your feed eventually, but the platform isn't designed for this kind of time-sensitive reaction — it's designed for analysing the transcript the next morning.

 The way you interact with each platform is fundamentally different, and this matters more than most people think.

 Koyfin uses a modern dashboard interface with drag-and-drop widgets.
 You build custom views by adding charts, tables, and data panels to your workspace.
-The interface is visual and intuitive for research workflows, though users report a significant learning curve to master the full feature set.
-It's optimized for spending time analyzing data, not for rapid-fire data retrieval.
+The interface is visual and intuitive for research workflows, and it rewards spending time setting up dashboards you'll return to repeatedly.

 Workflow Comparison

-Navigate to NVDA company page → click through tabs for financials, estimates, transcripts → build a custom dashboard with relevant widgets → save the view for later.
-More visual, more customizable, but slower for rapid analysis.
-Better suited for building a research template you'll return to repeatedly.
+Researching a stock on Koyfin: Navigate to the company page, click through tabs for financials, estimates, and transcripts, then build a custom dashboard with the relevant widgets and save the view.
+More visual, more customisable, but slower for rapid analysis — better suited to a research template you return to.

 Who Should Choose Which?